 Paxton's "How the Land Lies" was released April 29, 2011 on Down By The Point Records featuring members of Bruce Peninsula and Dark Mean.
-On January 31st, 2012, he released the single titled "Shore Pine Walk" on the Other Songs Music Co. record label, followed by an official music video filmed by The Art Institute of Vancouver released on April 1st, 2013.
-Paxton is currently based out of Vancouver, BC and is working on a new album with producer Aaron Goldstein (The Cowboy Junkies, Daniel Romano).
+On January 31, 2012, he released the single titled "Shore Pine Walk" on the Other Songs Music Co. record label followed by an official music video filmed by The Art Institute of Vancouver released on April 1, 2013.
+On September 23, 2014, Paxton released a new EP titled "Mountain Eyes" via Other Songs Music Co.